Unsuccessful nominations to the Cabinet of the United States: Roger B. Taney

 In 1833, President Andrew Jackson used a recess appointment to name Roger B. Taney, who was serving as Attorney General, as the Secretary of the Treasury.
 Jackson wanted Taney to help him dismantle the Second Bank of the United States.
 He helped Jackson draft a statement on the veto of the bank's renewal, and agreed to withdraw money from the bank.
 In an ensuing fight, the Senate rejected Taney by a vote of 18–28 in 1834.

 John Tyler

 Caleb Cushing

 President John Tyler nominated Caleb Cushing for Secretary of the Treasury.
-Tyler had a contentious relationship with the Senate over his vetoes of legislation, and the Senate refused to confirm Cushing for this office on March 3, 1843.
-Tyler renominated Cushing twice more that day, and both times the Senate rejected his nomination.
+Tyler had a contentious relationship with the Senate over his vetoes of legislation, and the Senate refused to confirm Cushing for this office on March 3, 1843 by a vote of 19–27.
+Tyler renominated Cushing twice more that day, and the Senate rejected his second and third nominations by votes of 10–27 and 2–29 respectively.

 David Henshaw

 David Henshaw became Secretary of the Navy in July 1843, following a recess appointment by Tyler.
-He was formally nominated in December 1843, and his nomination was rejected by a vote of 8–34 on January 15, 1844, after Navy officers, including Admiral David Farragut, objected to Henshaw's plans to combat sectional divisions within the Navy by assigning Northerners to Southern naval posts and Southerners to Northern naval posts.
+He was formally nominated in December 1843, and his nomination was rejected by a vote of 8–34 on January 15, 1844, after Navy officers, including future Admiral David Farragut, objected to Henshaw's plans to combat sectional divisions within the Navy by assigning Northerners to Southern naval posts and Southerners to Northern naval posts.